Trustroots/nostroots/README.md

 First step: Trial this in Berlin.
 Largest userbase, close to some of the developers.

-200 users in Berlin, likely around 30 active within the last 6 months.
+200 hosts/maybe hosts in Berlin.
 Probably around 5 people requesting hosting every week.

 The technical side of things are manageable as long as we just care about Trustroots functionality.
 There are two big challenges for migrating our users.